CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 #### `u_deal_damage`, `npc_deal_damage`

-Deal damage, the same way melee attack deals damage
+Deal damage, the same way melee attack deals damage; it can't be dodged, but it can be mitigated by armor

 | Syntax | Optionality | Value  | Info |
 | --- | --- | --- | --- |